Nestor and Double Nestor --

 first suggested by Walter B. Gibson in his excellent 1964 book How To

-Win At Solitaire (where Nestor appears as Matrimony).
-He suggests
+Win At Solitaire (where Nestor again appears as

 suggests just shuffling them into the deck as usual, and dealing a